APItools/monitor/README.md

 # APItools Traffic Monitor [![Build Status](https://travis-ci.org/APItools/monitor.svg?branch=master)](https://travis-ci.org/APItools/monitor)

-APITools is a hosted proxy mailny for API calls, but can be used as general programmable proxy.
+APITools is a hosted proxy mainly for API calls, but can be used as a general programmable proxy.
 It has analytics, lua middleware, storing passed calls and many other features.

 # Building and Developing

-You need Ruby 2.1.2 to run build this project and Openresty to run it.
+You need Ruby 2.1.2 to build this project and Openresty to run it.
 Then you can just run it like:

 ```bash